Without CHIP funding, 1.7 million kids could lose healthcare in weeks

 “There are many, many questions, and it’s very troubling that we’ve gotten to this point,” said Joan Alker, the executive director of the Center for Children and Families at Georgetown University.
 “It’s an unprecedented situation.
 I’ve been working on CHIP since it was born in 1997, and I’ve never seen anything like this before.
 It’s very sad.”

-The short-term spending bill passed in the House on Thursday would reauthorize the program for six more years, largely following the blueprint of Hatch’s KIDS Act.
+The short-term spending bill passed in the House on Thursday would have reauthorized the program for six years, largely following the blueprint of Hatch’s KIDS Act.
 The bill required 60 votes in the Senate and was ultimately shot down.

 It would be the fourth time Republicans have passed a short-term spending bill since the start of the fiscal year in October.
 Democrats and some members of the GOP have lost their patience.